 In the event that a tie-break is necessary to determine which child is admitted due to over subscription within any particular category, within each of the criteria, the child living closest to the school, will be given priority for admission.
-Distance is measured from the applicant's home to the entrance of the school (reception) in a straight line (as the crow flies) calculated using 'Google Maps Distance Calculator'.
+Distance is measured from the child's home to the entrance of the school (reception) in a straight line (as the crow flies) determined by Ordnance Survey Data, using the Nottinghamshire County Council's computerised distance measuring software.
 For an explanation of how a child's home will be determined refer to the Notes section below.